-Successful employers meet the strongest, most sought-after candidates where they are: on social media, on campus, and in the market for internships prior to graduation.
-The following five steps can help strengthen your new graduate recruitment strategy, improving your chances of hiring the best new graduates available.
+Successful employers meet the strongest, most sought-after candidates where they are: on social media, on campus, and in the market for internships before graduation.
+The following five steps can help strengthen your recruitment strategy, improving your chances of hiring the best new graduates available.

 Most employers routinely scour candidates’ social media accounts as part of their screening process.
 But an increasing number use social media platforms to engage with undergraduates.
-Social media is an effective, efficient, and inexpensive way to expand your company’s profile with younger audiences.
+Social media is an effective, efficient, and inexpensive way to further your company’s new graduate recruitment efforts.

-Develop relationships with universities and colleges near you.
+One of the best ways to strengthen your new graduate recruitment process is to develop relationships with universities and colleges.
 Use sources like the National Center for Education Statistics to determine which institutions have strong programs in your field, and then reach out to their career centers.
-You may also choose to sponsor campus events focused on issues within your industry or offer to have top executives speak at forums or panel discussions.
+You may also choose to sponsor campus events, have top executives speak on campus, and attend campus career fairs.

 Forming relationships with administrators and faculty will encourage them to recommend their top graduating students to you.
 Working with career centers or academic programs to set up internships can help create a pipeline of motivated students who just might end up being top performers down the line.

 Gen Z is the most ethnically diverse generation yet, and this includes college graduates.
 Research points toward Gen Z being more values-focused than previous generations.
 But this doesn’t mean that they all have the same values.
 For some graduates work-life balance will outweigh sustainability; for others, a workplace that offers ample opportunity for community engagement may be more appealing than a few extra dollars a week in their paycheck.

 The trick is to be authentic and communicate the values that matter to your organization.
 Don’t try to pander to theirs.
 Today’s graduates are savvy, and one thing they won’t find appealing is inauthenticity.
 Instead, use social media platforms to highlight what makes your company special with creative stories about community service projects or sustainability initiatives.